paulteeter/paulteeter.github.io/_posts/2020-08-25-Drought-Season.md

 "Rain Rain, Go away..."

 It's an innocuous childhood favorite for many, but the reality in Australia proves how dangerous and deadly a drought can be.
 Large parts of Australia are often subject to long periods of no rain.
-The arrid, hot climate can contribute drastically to massive wildfires, as we have observed over the last year.
+The arid, hot climate can contribute drastically to massive wildfires, as we have observed over the last year.
 2019-2020 has been an unusually intense fire season, with locals dubbing it the "Black Summer" because of the volume of smoke filling the skies.

 **How predictable is rain in Australia?**